z-------------/Abungo/README.md

 Anything else will result in a chat message from "[console]".

-A password is required to access admin tools.
+A password is required to access the admin dashboard.
 By default, the password is `default` and it can be changed by making an `adminpassword` file containing the new password in the Abungo directory. **It is not recommended to use the same password as your other accounts since Abungo is not encrypted**.

 ## Running Abungo